-Best Under-Bed Storage for Dorm Rooms (Measure Before You Buy)
+Best Under-Bed Storage for Dorm Rooms in 2026 (Measure Before You Buy)

-The space under your dorm bed is storage you are already paying for.
-Most students either ignore it entirely or shove things under there without a system — and then can’t find anything for the rest of the year.
+The space under your dorm bed is storage you’re already paying for.
+Most students either ignore it entirely or shove things under there without a system, and then can’t find anything for the rest of the year.

 The One Step Most Students Skip: Measuring